* name: Legends of Amberland: The Forgotten Crown

 5) Light, fairy tale like fantasy, epic story about heroes on a noble quest.

 The game is a classic western RPG inspired by the games from the 90s.
 Basically, it’s the kind of game I personally find missing nowadays.
 Light, fairy tale, epic, heroic and slightly humorous.
 One that does not take tons of hours to complete or require endless grind to progress.
-Something that caters to players like me who don’t have 40 hours to beat one game but still like to play and have a sort of nostalgia for the way games were made in the old days.
+Something that caters to players like me who don’t have tons of hours to beat one game but still like to play and have a sort of nostalgia for the way games were made in the old days.

 It was inspired by Dungeon Master, Eye of The Beholder 2, Might & Magic 3-5, Crystals of Arborea (a not so well known prequel to Ishar series), GoldBox series (Champions of Krynn, Dark Queen of Krynn, etc).

 Mechanically it’s 100% turn based (so you can go and make tea in the middle of a fight) with grid movement and 90 degree rotation.
 All this very fast paced, both combat and travel is really fast.
 The goal was to cut down the boring parts and flesh out the fun parts.
 Also, there is no loading screen when changing locations or other slowdowns 🙂